Formatting Help

 Fonts

-• Theses and projects are typed in Times New Roman using 12-point characters.
+• Theses and projects are typed in Arial using 12-point characters.

 • You may reduce the font size to no less than 10-point within tables or figures to fit within margins.